ojensen5115/ojensen5115.github.io/_posts/2026-06-23-finally-understanding-kubernetes-2.md

 but you probably shouldn't: you don't want your plaintext (okay, base64 encoded) secrets committed to your source code repository.

-Good practice for secrets here depends on how you want them loaded.
-Either encrypt the values before they are committed (e.g. [SOPS](https://github.com/getsops/sops) by Mozilla) if you want them in your repository, or use an external secrets manager like Vault / AWS Secrets Manager.
+Good practice for secrets here depends on where you want them stored.
+Either encrypt the values before they are committed (e.g. [SOPS](https://github.com/getsops/sops) by Mozilla) if you want them stored securely in your repository, or you can use an external secrets manager like Vault / AWS Secrets Manager.

 ## Clean up